alexjbinnie/narupatools/docs/source/faq/lammps.rst

 ... gather all of a specific atom property?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Gathering collects a value for each atom across all processors and returns them as an array ordered by atom ID.
 This can be done using the :obj:`~narupatools.lammps.LAMMPSSimulation.gather_atoms` method, providing one of the predefine atom properties found in :obj:`narupatools.lammps.atom_properties`, such as :obj:`~narupatools.lammps.atom_properties.Position` or :obj:`~narupatools.lammps.atom_properties.Velocity`.
-Note that this **does not** convert it to narupatools units.
+Note that these values will be in LAMMPS units, **not** narupa units.

 ... run LAMMPS through ASE?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^